abelsj60/my-site/app/data/the-story/story-chapter-four.md

 number: 4
 ---

+The Six sped through darkness.

+The boy climbed out at Wall Street, and snaked through back alleys to Hanover Square, magicians thronging the way.

+He went to a school by the big bull on Broadway.
+It taught practical magics.

+The boy got a book of practical magic.

+Before long, the boy was coding at school in lower Manhattan.
+He was given a book of practical magics, and surrounded by ferociously smart people.

+Time was intense.

+But the boy heard a cry to modern battle.
+Aslan couldn't have been more rousing if bellowing beside the bull on the great broad way.
+The boy coded on.

 One warm night, the boy's window was open.
 With a woosh, a pixie flew inside.

 She smiled down at the sleeping boy.